-Martin J. Bienenstock, '77, is chair of the Business Solutions, Governance, Restructuring, and Bankruptcy Group at Proskauer Rose LLP.
+Martin J. Bienenstock, '77, is a lecturer at the University of Michigan Law School and chair of the Business Solutions, Governance, Restructuring, and Bankruptcy Group at Proskauer Rose LLP.
 He also teaches Corporate Reorganization at Harvard Law School, where he is the Robert B. and Candice J. Haas Lecturer on Law in recognition of his work.

-In its last two listings in 2013 and 2006, the National Law Journal named Professor Bienenstock to its list of 100 Most Influential Lawyers in America.
+In 2013 and 2006, the National Law Journal named Bienenstock to its list of 100 Most Influential Lawyers in America.
 He is consistently listed in the top of his field by industry publications.
-He was ranked in the top tier for bankruptcy by Chambers Global 2013.
+Chambers Global 2013 ranked him in the top tier for bankruptcy.

 He wrote a 1,000-page treatise on Chapter 11 titled "Bankruptcy Reorganization" that was published by the Practicing Law Institute.
 He was voted a member of the American College of Bankruptcy Lawyers and the American College of Commercial Finance Lawyers.